nhaloorsooraj/nhaloorsooraj.github.io/_posts/2024-04-04-simplependulum.md

 ## Setting up Manim
 ### <span style="color:#5e940e"> Manim playground </span>

- Setting up manim simple.
+ Setting up manim is simple.
 While local installation is recommended for full functionality, but if you want to play around with manim you can check out their in-browser interactive manim playground without local installation on [https://try.manim.community/](https://try.manim.community/). \\
 You will provided with a jupyter notebook where you can add your python codes to test and play with Manim.